hotwaxlab/ocellight-perception-bustier/docs/expansion-ideas.md

 ## Physical Configuration

-The original physical configuration of **Ocellight** is that of a bustier resembling a giant spider's head, its cups reminiscent of ocelli.
+The original physical configuration of **Ocellight** is that of a bustier resembling a giant spider’s head, its cups reminiscent of ocelli.
-The original conception&mdash;as a spatial and temporayl visualization of the dynamics of personal space&mdash;remains central to the project's initial context, but expansion projects need not hew to it with any particular fidelity.
+The original conception&mdash;as a spatial and temporayl visualization of the dynamics of personal space&mdash;remains central to the project’s initial context, but expansion projects need not hew to it with any particular fidelity.
-Configuration options are not limited to the arthropods, nor even to lifeforms as a whole, and may include fantastical creatures, inanimate objects, and non-representational constructions.
+Configuration options are not limited to the arachnids, nor even to existing lifeforms as a whole, and may include fantastical creatures and non-representational constructions.

 Multiple instances of **Ocellight** may also be designed to interact with one another, cooperatively as well as competitively.